 Astilbe foliage tends to be basal, with deeply toothed leaflets of alternately compound leaves.
 Feathery plumes of flower clusters appear on tall stalks above the foliage.
 Astilbe flowers come in shades of creamy white, pink, lavender, and red, and stay in bloom several weeks, slowly fading in color as they dry.

 There are several species and cultivars within the Astilbe genus, with variety in the flower plumes; some spikier or fluffier than other.
 Most of the popularly sold Astilbes are hybrids resulting from crosses among the species.

-Astilbe plants are widely adaptable and are hardy from USDA Zones 4 - 8.
+Astilbe plants are widely adaptable and are hardy from USDA Zones 4 through 8.
 In hot, dry climates, they need to be planted in the shade and/or given plenty of water.